bezysoftware/lightning-proxy/README.md

 ```

 ## Thoughts, issues, ideas?
-If you have any concerns or ideas how to automate the whole process even more (auto provision custom VM, generate connection string in the script etc.) raise an issue / PR.
+If you have any concerns or ideas how to automate the whole process even more (auto provision custom VM, make the script umbrel-agnostic etc.) raise an issue / PR.